Skip to main content

 Verses 37-38 gives us good advice It says, "Turn my eyes from worthless things and give me life through your word.
 Reassure me of your promise made to those who fear you."
 Now he cannot reassure us if we are looking only at the bad.

-Now verse 71 says, "My suffering was good for me, for it taught me to pay attention to your degrees."
+Now verse 71 says, "My suffering was good for me, for it taught me to pay attention to your decrees."
 And that is so important.
 That is seeing good in something that we could call bad.

 Verse 66 says, "I believe in your commands; now teach me good judgement and knowledge."
 And oh how much we need that.
 Verse 73 says, "You made me; you created me.
 Now give me the sense to follow your commands."